 - User account is deleted from the server.

 If Windows Authentication works properly there is a possibility that ‘Windows authentication’ is enabled under the security option.
-In such situation, the server will not recognize the user and user will get the failed login 18456 error.
+In such a situation, the server will not recognize the user and the user will get the failed login SQL server error 18456.
 If you want to login through ‘SQL Server Authentication’, then you need to open the Properties of your SQL Instance and go to the Security tab.
 Change the server authentication mode to SQL Server and Windows Authentication mode (this is the mixed authentication mode).

 Follow these steps below

 - Go to the Properties of selected server (from the right click menu).